Best uses for Citi ThankYou points

 a seat in a plane

 Delta will often charge hundreds of thousands of miles for a one-way business class flight to or from Europe.
 Their partner Virgin Atlantic, though, charges only 50,000 miles one-way for non-stop business class Delta One flights.
 This price doesn’t include flights to/from the U.K., but all other direct Delta flights will work if you can find award availability.
-In my experience, award availability comes and goes over time so it’s worth checking regularly.
+That’s the tough part.
+Delta has been extremely stingy with releasing partner award space on Delta One in the last several years.

 See also: How to book Delta flights with Virgin Atlantic miles

-Fly American Airlines business class for 50K Citi points one-way
+Fly Air France / KLM business class for 50K Citi points one-way

 a group of people sitting in chairs in an airplane